kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 While data science is a relatively new field, math and statistics have been around for a while.
 In fact, most early data scientists were trained as statisticians.
 But the world of programming opened up new ways to work with data, using code to perform repetitive tasks quickly and efficiently.
 That's why most modern data scientists combine both math and programming skills to solve problems.

 There are lots of programming languages out there, but we're going to be focusing on **Python**.

-> Note: Feel free to add in R or other elements here, but the focus should be on how they compare or relate to Python, and why Python is so widely used.

 Python is a great programming language for working with data.
 Here are just a few reasons why it's so popular today: